-Your hub for accessing information about ADHD
+Your hub for

 ADHD is a chronic (long-term) mental health condition, affecting not only children but teens and adults as well.
 Fortunately, appropriate support and treatment can help those living with ADHD to reach their full potential.
 That’s why getting diagnosed and treated is so important.

-To get started, consider watching this quick, 2-minute video from the Centre for ADHD Awareness, Canada (CADDAC).
+To get started, consider watching this quick, 2-minute video

 What is mental health?
 It’s the health of the brain—and it affects every aspect of your life, including home, school or workplace and relationships.
 Coping with stress and living your life the way you want to live it is easier when you have good mental health.
 That’s another reason why getting diagnosed and treated is so important.